-Exercise is an important link in the overall strategy for improving the health of your bones.
+Exercise is an important part of the overall strategy for improving the health of your bones.
 The optimal exercise regimen for preventing osteoporosis has yet to be established, but these guidelines are based on our current state of knowledge.
 We do know that exercise works best when you have adequate levels of estrogen, calcium intake and vitamin D.

-Even though we think of bones as solid, rocklike structures, theyíre actually a living tissue that is constantly changing.
-Peak bone mass usually occurs between age 20 and 30 and then slowly declines.
+Even though we think of bones as solid, rocklike structures, they’re actually a living tissue that is constantly changing.
+Peak bone mass usually occurs by the age of 25 and then slowly declines.
 Bone loss accelerates during the first several years following menopause.
-The foods we eat, the amount of physical activity we perform and various environmental and genetic factors contribute to bone health.
+The foods we eat, the amount of physical activity we perform and various lifestyle and genetic factors contribute to bone health.

 If you have been diagnosed with osteoporosis or osteopenia, check with your physician before starting any exercise program.

 It requires lots of practice before new ways of performing daily tasks become a habit.
 But the payoff is long-term back health.
-Observe how many times you bend over and how many hours youíre sitting during a typical day: ie. cleaning the bathtub, picking up a child, reaching for your workout bag or purse, gardening, commuting, watching t.v. or working on the computer.
 Start off with a few changes.
-Make an effort to be aware of your movements and protect the normal curves of your spine.
+Make an effort to be aware of your movements and protect the spine.

-Weightlessness experienced by astronauts and immobilization imposed by long-term bed rest cause bone loss.
 Each time we step, jump, run or balance on part of our body, the impact causes compressive force on the bone, which encourages bone building.
-Thatís why itís important to participate in regular weight-bearing exercise that is appropriate for your fitness level and current bone health.
-For example: very fast walking, uphill walking, stair-stepping, jump rope or jumping activities, high-impact aerobics, jogging, certain types of dancing, soccer, tennis, squash and basketball can be good exercise choices for bone-building.
+That’s why it’s important to participate in regular weight-bearing exercise that is appropriate for your fitness level and current bone health.
+For example: very fast walking, uphill walking, stair-stepping, jump rope or jumping activities, high-impact aerobics, jogging, dancing, soccer, tennis, squash and basketball can all be good exercise choices for bone-building.
 High impact forces and a variety of movement patterns cause a stronger bone response.
 However, your strength, heart health and bone integrity must be adequate for safe exercise.
-Your doctor or physical therapist can tell you whatís safe and effective for you.
+Your doctor or physical therapist can tell you what’s safe and effective for you.

-Good levels of strength and flexibility guarantee that youíll keep your balance more easily.
+Good levels of strength and flexibility guarantee that you’ll keep your balance more easily.
 To help prevent falls, activities that require balance are also good to practice.
-Many forms of dance and martial arts training (including tai chi) can promote good balance.
+Many forms of dance, yoga and martial arts training (including tai chi) can promote good balance.

 A simple exercise: Practice standing on one foot for 30 seconds.
 Repeat with the other leg.
 When you can do this easily, try it with your eyes closed or while moving the "air leg" forward-and-back or out-and-in.
 There are all kinds of balance games and activities you can do.
 Just remember to progress gradually and provide for something to grab if you need a balance check.